 These were the thoughts racing through my head last Monday just as a woman at the Seoul Immigration Office all but dismantled my very expensive, well-coordinated (or so I thought) scheme.
 “You can’t go to Japan,” she dismissed, final-nail-in-the-coffinly.

 Since then, almost a week has passed and as I write this now on the balcony of a Gapyeong hostel overlooking the Bukhansan mountains, ttalgi erhm strawberry jam and toast in hand, in just two days, everything will finally be back to the way it was supposed to be.
-In just two days, Kelli will arrive from Hawaii, and we will start going to school together, in Konkuk, where we should be, just like we planned.
+In just two days, Kelli will finally arrive from Hawaii, and we will finally start going to school together, in Konkuk, where we should be, just like we planned.

 But given the chance to go back and fix things, I wouldn’t.
 There’s just no way I would elect to have spent my first week abroad any other way.
 It’s funny how these things happen sometimes, blessings in disguise that is.
 Had I gone to Japan, I would have missed out on so many amazing… things.

 Like had I gone to Japan, I would have never encountered the man at the entrance of Seoul Station who, despite our language barrier, went out of his way to explain to me how the subway system worked.